niplav/site/movies_list.md

 These are the movies I have watched since December 2018 (newest additions first).

+* Avatar: The Way of Water
+* Ride of the Rohirrim
 * [F For Fake](https://en.wikipedia.org/wiki/F_for_Fake)
 * [Waltz with Bashir](https://en.wikipedia.org/wiki/Waltz_With_Bashir)
 * [The Man Who Knew Infinity](https://www.imdb.com/title/tt0787524/)